3 Ways Teaching English to Teenagers Isn’t as Scary as You Think

 Meanwhile, integrating mobile technology into the classroom opens you up to tons of online material, apps, games and activities.

-There’s no doubt that teaching English to teenagers has its own unique challenges and differences when compared to young kids or adult learners, but I promise you: if you become the teacher that all the teenagers want to have class with, you’ll have a competitive advantage.
+No doubt teaching English to teenagers has its unique challenges and differences when compared to young kids or adult learners, but I promise you: if you become the teacher that all the teenagers want to have class with, you’ll have a competitive advantage.

 Teens want (and deserve) the same respect you want from them.
 Aim for that place of mutual respect, set high expectations while giving them their fair share of freedom and be creative in your choice of material and activities.
 It’ll be worth it.